Reasoning Strategies¶

 Thinking Display¶

-Show agent's internal reasoning (Claude-style):
+Show agent's internal reasoning (Claude extended thinking, Ollama qwen3):

 reasoning:

-show_thinking: true
+enable_thinking_display: true

 Output: